 We continue to Drumcliffe where St. Colmcille founded a monastery in the 6th Century.
 There only remains today three high crosses and the stump of a round tower.
 It is also the final resting place of one of Ireland’s great poets William Butler Yeats (1865 – 1939).
 His grave is marked with a simple headstone with the inscription, “cast a cold eye on life, on death, horseman pass by.”

 We then continue by the foothills of the Benbulben mountain range to Donegal for an overnight stay in the luxurious Lough Eske Castle.

 Day 10: Derry – Giant’s Causeway – Antrim Coast – Belfast

-Today we begin our adventure by travelling to Derry City, a city seeped in history on the banks of the River Foyle.
+Today we begin our adventure by travelling to Derry City, a city steeped in history on the banks of the River Foyle.
 Derry City was founded in 546AD and still retains its 17C walls.
-We will have an opportunity to see the new Derry Peace Bridge, a 235-metre-long pedestrian bridge opened in 2011 that bridges a 400-year-old physical and political gap between two sides of a once divided community.
+We will have an opportunity to see the new Derry Peace Bridge, a 235 metre long pedestrian bridge, opened in 2011 and bridges a 400 year old physical and political gap between two sides of a once divided community.

 Day 11: Belfast City – Dublin

 Our final day on this incredible adventure will begin with a tour of Belfast City.
 We will see the City Hall, one of the finest Classical Renaissance buildings in Europe, the Linen Hall Library which has been lending books for over 200 years, the Grand Opera House, often described as the most beautiful Victorian theatre in the world.
 We will drive by the many murals of Belfast that depict the history and political views of both traditions in Northern Ireland.